gabizzle/Lab-2/Static Code Analysis/SCA Paper.md

 CWE: CWE-703 (https://cwe.mitre.org/data/definitions/703.html)
 Location: ./badguys/vulnerable/views.py:65:8
 More Info: https://bandit.readthedocs.io/en/1.7.4/plugins/b110_try_except_pass.html
 64        os.unlink('p0wned.txt')
 65        except:
 66        pass
 ```
-- This result is from a security tool called "Bandit" and it is warning that the code contains a try/except block where the exception is caught but nothing is done with it.
+**📣 Explanation:** This result here is warning that the code contains a try/except block where the exception is caught but nothing is done with it.
+The except block has only a pass statement, which means that if an error occurs, it will be silently ignored and the program will continue to execute as if nothing happened.
+It shows that the code is attempting to delete _p0wned.txt_ and there is an issue with deleting the file, but it will not give feedback to the user that there was an error in deleting the file - that it did not happen.
 This is considered bad practice because it can hide errors and make debugging difficult.
-In particular, the except block has only a pass statement, which means that if an error occurs, it will be silently ignored and the program will continue to execute as if nothing happened.
-In this case, the code is attempting to delete a file p0wned.txt, and if an error occurs during the deletion, it will be suppressed by the except block.
-If there is a problem deleting the file, the program should handle the error in a way that provides feedback to the user and does not continue execution as if everything is okay.
-- The issue with using a try-except block with a pass statement in this context is that it silently ignores any errors that may occur.
-This can lead to unexpected or undefined behavior, as the error is not being properly handled or reported to the user.
-- In the specific case of the result you provided, the code attempts to delete a file using os.unlink, which may raise an exception if the file does not exist or if there is a permission error.
-However, the try-except block with a pass statement causes the exception to be ignored, meaning that if an error occurs, the program will not raise an error or otherwise inform the user that the file could not be deleted.
-- This could be potentially problematic if the program relies on the file being deleted, as it may continue to run with incorrect assumptions about the file system.
-In addition, it could be a security issue if the file being deleted contains sensitive information and the failure to delete the file leaves that information exposed.
+In this case, it is a problem because if the program relies on the file being deleted, it may continue to run with incorrect assumptions about the file system.
+It could be a security issue if the file being deleted contains sensitive information and the failure to delete the file leaves that information exposed.

+**☑️ Solution:**

 **Example of CWE-78**
 ```